 This guidance helps employers to think about how they can develop their staff through training.
 It explains what workers need to know and understand about personal relationships, and how you can create a workforce development programme.

 The workforce supporting people with a learning disability and/ or autistic people

-This research report (published in July 2016) explores the adult social care workforce supporting people with learning disabilities and/ or autistic people, using data from the National Minimum Data Set for Social Care.
+This research report (published in December 2018) explores the adult social care workforce supporting people with learning disabilities and/or autistic people, using data from the National Minimum Data Set for Social Care.